montagestudio/docs.montagestudio.com/montage-studio/tutorial-first-steps.md

 To create a forum account:

-1. Click Log In in the top navigation bar.
+1. Click Sign In in the top right.

-2. Click With GitHub in the Log In dialog box.
+2. Click With GitHub in the Sign In dialog box.

-    GitHub will prompt you for authorization, much like it did when you created your Montage Studio account.
+    GitHub will prompt you for authorization.

     After you grant authorization, you will be asked to verify your username and e-mail address.